evnchw/evnchw.github.io/_quant/20240630_refresher_fokker_planck.md

         m(X_s, s) dX ds
 \end{align}
 $$

+At this point it is considered to be a "weak solution" already to Fokker-Planck.
+The idea is that since this equality holds over all possible values of $$X$$ and at any $$t$$ (recall the definition of $$\phi$$), the integrands are equal and this equality is called the Fokker-Planck equation.
+Let's finish this up to reveal the original Fokker-Planck equation.

+Noting the equality

 <!-- We obtain two representations of the time derivative of $$\mathbb{E}_x[\phi]$$, show they are equal, and then equality of the integrands will reveal Fokker Planck. -->